 The first step is to massage the coconut oil to your face for 30 seconds and place a warm towel onto your face for another 30 seconds.
 After waiting 12-30 seconds or so, remove the oil from your face with washcloth without scrubbing.
 If your skin still feels oily, splash some water to remove the excess oil but your skin is supposed to absorb all of it.

-Jojoba oil is another great option for face cleansing.
+Jojoba oil is another great option for face cleansing & considered one of the best oil for face.
 It is an organic emollient that helps the skin to prevent moisture loss and protects the skin from getting dry.
 It is also easy to find in drug stores and is a great alternative to the artificial chemical loaded face cleansers found in stores.

 First, pour a peanut size amount of oil in your palm and rub your hands together to warm the oil and start massaging the oil into your face.
 Keep massaging for 5 minutes and put a warm washcloth on your face for about 2 minutes.
 Use a clean washcloth to wipe the excess oil from your skin and splash your face with cold water.